jaulab/AmbisonicsEnergiesComparer/README.md

 # AmbisonicsEnergiesComparer

-Ambisonics Energies Comparer is an app to compare two different Ambisonics signals, up to seventh order, in a visual way.
+Ambisonics Energies Comparer is a Matlab app to compare two different Ambisonics signals, up to seventh order, in a visual way.
 Both signals, loaded as wav files, will be drawn by their energy distribution in an azimuthal equal-area projection: the Hammer projection.

 ![Interfaz](Interfaz.png)